Survey on intergenerational in Nursing home: Complete Guide 2026

 Feedback shows that the use of these digital tools transforms the dynamics of exchanges: young people naturally become "technological tutors" while seniors bring their life experience to contextualize the proposed exercises and games.
 This generational complementarity significantly enriches the experience of all participants.

-COCO THINKS and COCO MOVES offer over 30 cognitive and physical games suitable for all levels.
-The intuitive interface allows young people to naturally assist seniors, creating moments of mutual learning and intergenerational bonding.
+COCO THINKS and COCO MOVES offer more than 30 cognitive and physical games suitable for all levels.
+The intuitive interface allows young people to naturally assist seniors, creating moments of mutual learning and intergenerational complicity.

 Challenges and Solutions of Technological Integration